 Roy Wood Big Band

 It was during this time that Cary was still regularly playing bass guitar with several Midlands based bands including ‘The Word Girl’ and ‘Angel Street’ who between them played classic covers, soul, motown, and chart material.
 She was asked by Roy Wood to join the ‘Roy Wood Big Band’ in 1995.
-After going into the studio with Roy and re-recording ‘live’ versions of all of his hits for a forthcoming album, Cary played bass with Roy’s band on several gigs around the UK between 1995 – 2000 as well as appearing on Jim Davidson’s The Generation Game, The Big Breakfast, and Richard and Judy promoting Roy’s new version of the wizard hit ‘I wish it could be Christmas every day’.
+After going into the studio with Roy and re-recording ‘live’ versions of all of his hits for a forthcoming album and providing Roy with new backing tracks, Cary played bass with Roy’s band on several gigs around the UK between 1995 – 2000 as well as appearing on Jim Davidson’s The Generation Game, The Big Breakfast, and Richard and Judy promoting Roy’s new version of the wizard hit ‘I wish it could be Christmas every day’.
 Every year since, Roy has popped up on TV usually during December, singing to this backing track.

-The follow up album ‘More Blush’ was written and produced over four years to the Blush standard with lush harmonies and catchy melodies with collaborations from local musicians Crokodile Tears.
-Two songs ‘Strong’ and ‘Runaway’ feature Crokodile Tears vocalist Amy Myers (Billie ‘Kiss the Rain’ Myers sister).
-The track ‘Seven Years’ received airplay on the BBC Coventry and Warwickshire Saturday night show ‘Introducing’ and several tracks are on the playlist of ‘Girls rock radio’ in the USA.
+The follow up album ‘More Blush’ was written and produced over four years working with Alf Hardy at Cabin Studio and collaborations with local musicians Crokodile Tears.
+Two songs ‘Strong’ and ‘Runaway’ feature Crokodile Tears vocalist Amy Myers.
+The track ‘Seven Years’ with backing vocals from Chris and Amy received airplay on the BBC Coventry and Warwickshire Saturday night show ‘Introducing’.
+Several tracks are on the playlist of ‘Girls rock radio’ in the USA.
 Cary plays bass guitar and guitars throughout the album singing vocals and backing harmonies.

 Cary L – Back to the beginning